darkpath2011/darkpath2011/README.md

 ### 💬 **My Philosophy**
 I cherish the present, embrace life, and value every moment.
-Reality is far more exciting than the internet, and the internet serves as a virtual outlet for emotions.
-True richness lies in the real world.
+Reality is more intense and unpredictable than the internet.
+The internet is merely an emotional outlet, while true depth and richness lie in the real world.
+Over the years, my perspective has shifted.
+Human interactions are hard to express.
+The harsh truth is that reality is unforgiving.
+School is like a microcosm of society, where a person's worth is judged by scores, reducing human ability to mere numbers.
+It's a cruel cycle that often makes you question the true value of things.
 I’m always striving to become the best version of myself, continuously learning and growing. 🌱

 ---